lsst/felis/README.md

 Represents a column in a table.
 The core annotations of a column are:

+  - `name`
-  - **name** — the name of the column.
+    the name of the column.

+  - `@id`
-  - **@id** — an identifier for this column
+    an identifier for this column

+  - `description`
-  - **description** — A textual description of this column
+    A textual description of this column

+  - `datatype`
-  - **datatype** — the expected datatype for the value of the column.
+    the expected datatype for the value of the column.
 This is the canonical datatype, but may often be overridden by additional annotations for DBMS or format-specific datatypes.

+  - `value`
-  - **value** — the default value for a column.
+    the default value for a column.
 This is used in DBMS systems that support it, and it may also be used when processing a table.

+  - `length`
-  - **length** — the length for this column.
+    the length for this column.
 This is used in types that support it, namely `char`, `string`, `unicode`, `text`, and `binary`.

+  - `nullable`
-  - **nullable** — if the column is nullable.
+    if the column is nullable.
 When set to `false`, this will cause a `NOT NULL` to be appended to SQL DDL. false.
 A missing value is assumed to be equivalent to `true`.
 If the value is set to `false` and the column is referenced in the `primaryKey` property of a table, then an error should be thrown during the processing of the metadata.

+  - `autoincrement`
-  - **autoincrement** — If the column is the primary key or part of a primary key, this may be used to specify autoincrement behavior.
+    If the column is the primary key or part of a primary key, this may be used to specify autoincrement behavior.
 We derive semantics from [SQLAlchemy.](https://docs.sqlalchemy.org/en/rel_1_1/core/metadata.html#sqlalchemy.schema.Column.params.autoincrement)

 Columns MAY in addition have any number of annotations which provide